psychoinformatics-de/ipsy-docs/source/userdoc/software.rst

 ==========

 Freesurfer is installed in ``/opt/freesurfer/<VERSION>``.
-At the time of this writing it is version 5.1.0.
-To be able to use Freesurfer a few configuration steps are required.
+At the time of this writing, the installed version 5.1.0.
+To use Freesurfer, a few configuration steps are required.
 Users need to point to the installation directory of the desired Freesurfer version by setting the ``FREESURFER_HOME`` environment variable and sourcing the Freesurfer shell configuration like this::